braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/ios/notification_options.md

 ![Interruption Level Option][28]

-This feature does not have minimum SDK Version requirements, but is only applied for devices running iOS 15+.
+This feature does not have minimum SDK version requirements, but is only applied for devices running iOS 15+.

 ### Relevance Score (iOS 15+) {#relevance-score}